-- 1.2.2 Rooksbury Mill LNR is also part of the wider reaching River Anton Enhancement Scheme (RAES).
-This scheme is a partnership between Test Valley Borough Council, the EA, HIWWT, TARCA and involves local business and organisations working towards enhancing parts of the River Anton from its rising in the north of Andover to Rooksbury Mill.
-With further reaching opportunities within the river catchment.
-The strategic priorities for the RAES that include areas of Rooksbury Mill LNR can be seen in Appendix IV. - 1.2.3 In addition to this Test Valley Borough Council are working in partnership with the HIWWT on the Heritage Lottery Funded Watercress and Winterbournes Project, which is working together with local communities on a landscape scale initiative across the Test and Itchen Catchments, with the Upper Anton being one of the focus areas.
-An application for further funding was submitted in December 2019 and if successful will carry the scheme until 2025.
+1.2.2 In addition to this Test Valley Borough Council are working in partnership with the HIWWT on the Heritage Lottery Funded Watercress and Winterbournes Project, which is working together with local communities on a landscape scale initiative across the Test and Itchen Catchments, with the Upper Anton being one of the focus areas.
+An application for further funding was submitted in December 2019 and was successful and will carry the scheme until 2026.
 For more information on the project please visit: